Scots All Saints' College: 2000s to 2018

 Jenny Williams joined All Saints' College from Snowy Mountains Grammar at the start of 2003.
-She continued the development of the College, overseeing the refurbishment of Britten House, the Dining Room, the Music and IT Centres and the front of Esrom House.
-Williams remained as Head of College until 20 March 2008 when she accepted the position of Head of Samuel Marsden Collegiate School in Wellington, New Zealand.
+She continued the development of the college, overseeing the refurbishment of Britten House, the Dining Room, the Music and IT Centres and the front of Esrom House.
+Williams remained as Head of college until 20 March 2008 when she accepted the position of Head of Samuel Marsden Collegiate School in Wellington, New Zealand.

-During the interim period following Williams' departure and the arrival of the present Head, Stewart Ross (Head of Senior School) took over as Acting Head of College.

-At the end of 2007 Jock Bidwell resigned as Head of Junior School after 18 years in post; he and his wife travelled to Tanzania to work at the School of St Jude.
-Christopher Jackman took up the role of Head of Junior School from the start of the 2008 academic year.

-Peter Miller was appointed Head of College at the start of Term 3, 2008.
+Peter Miller was appointed Head of college at the start of Term 3, 2008.
 He had previously been Head of Middle School at Barker College, Sydney.
 Miller had received a Rowing Blue at Sydney University and represented Australia in the Senior B Lightweight Four.
-Mr Steven O'Connor started as Head of College at the start of Term 2, 2016.
+Mr Steven O'Connor started as Head of college at the start of Term 2, 2016.

 All Saints' College was purchased by the Presbyterian Church NSW in 2017 and merged with The Scots School, Bathurst in 2018.
-The College became Scots All Saints College with its first official year of operation in 2019 as the Foundation Year.
+The college became Scots All Saints College with its first official year of operation in 2019 as the Foundation Year.